 Heart size is not a guarantee of a champion, but it sure helps.
 Haun said, "Heart size will not help a racehorse be a champion if he is unsound, has bad conformation, is not interested in running, is poorly trained or any number of factors that can impact the success or failure of a racehorse."

 To this day Pocahontas has a profound effect on pedigrees.
-For instance the Fair Play-Rock Sand nick owes much of its genetic power to the 7 lines of Pocahontas it contains.
+For instance the Fair Play-Rock Sand nick owes much of its genetic power to the seven lines of Pocahontas it contains.

-2012 update- I have been a little disappointed by a few blogs I have chanced upon that are discounting the work Marianna Haun and her team did.
-Saying that she was wrong, that there is no 'large heart gene' and that her work was too simplistic.
-Marianna Haun and her team, which was comprised of some of the best veterninary and genetic research people available then - and even now, the work they did was ground breaking, it opened the door for more research, and since then many dedicated scientists and researchers have built on the base they provided.
+Many years after her books came out some were saying that she was wrong, that there is no 'large heart gene' and that her work was too simplistic.
+Marianna Haun and her team, which was comprised of some of the best veterinary and genetic research people available then - and even now, did ground breaking work, and that work opened the door for more research, and since then many dedicated scientists and researchers have built on the base they provided.
 This is to be expected, it is always for others that come after the ground breakers to enlarge the path, and clear the debris and branch out.
-For those of you who have chanced on these blogs and become discouraged, realize the work they did was excellent, there is a large heart that travels down the genetic trail through specific ancestors, whether there is one gene or many or several other factors involved.
+For those of you who have chanced on these blogs and become discouraged, realize the work they did was excellent, there is a large heart that travels down the genetic trail through specific ancestors in a sex-linked manner, whether there is one gene or many or several other factors involved.